top of page

 • 4 min read

-This blog post is about how to organize your arguments and develop a narrative arc in your cultural anthropology monograph.
+This blog post is about how to organize your arguments and develop an argument throughline in your cultural anthropology monograph.

-Developing a Narrative Arc for Your Cultural Anthropology Monograph
+Developing an Argument Throughline for Your Cultural Anthropology Monograph

-All this can potentially confuse or overwhelm the reader, and a lot of my work as a developmental editor deals with finding and evaluating arguments (and to a lesser degree, concepts) in a book manuscript or journal article.
+All this can potentially confuse or overwhelm the reader, and a lot of my work as a developmental editor deals with finding and evaluating arguments (and to a lesser degree, evaluating the presentation of concepts) in a book manuscript or journal article.

 When working on an academic book manuscript, consider carefully what arguments you want to make in each chapter, what the big argument (I call this the overarching argument*) you want to make is, and how all the arguments in your book relate to one another.
 This is one reason why spending time developing your book proposal is a good idea: a well-developed book proposal will include all these arguments, although it is normal and very common not to have clarity on all your arguments when you write and submit the proposal.